Azure/azure-sdk-for-go/documentation/new-version-quickstart.md

 Example: Managing Resource Groups
 ---------------------------------
-We can use the Resource client (``Azure.ResourceManager.Resources.ResourcesManagementClient``) we have created to perform operations on Resource Group.
+We can use the Resource client (``ResourceClient``) we have created to perform operations on Resource Group.
 In this example, we will show to manage Resource Groups.

 ***Create a resource group***